--Consider a no spend challenge for a certain amount of time – weekend, week, month, etc. This is for expenses outside of rent, groceries, and other must have costs.
+-Consider a no-spend challenge for a certain amount of time – a weekend, week, month, etc. This is for expenses outside of rent, groceries, and other must-have costs.

 -Review your cell phone plan, home phone, and cable to see if there are better options.